 Major airlines all offer co-branded credit cards teasing a valuable benefit: Free checked baggage on every flight.

 The answer?
 It depends.
-We’ll walk you through the basics of how this benefit works, starting with Delta – which has the most generous baggage policy among the airlines – and moving onto its fellow U.S. carriers.
+We’ll walk you through the basics of how this benefit works on some of the largest U.S. airlines.

 From American to Delta to United and even Alaska, every major U.S. airline offers a co-branded credit card.
 And each of them gives these cardholders a free checked bag on every flight.
 It’s a worthwhile perk, and one of the many benefits that come with the travel rewards credit cards out there.
 Seeing as checking a bag costs at least $30 each way, you could save more than $100 on just two round trips.